broadwing/terraform-eks/readme.md

 Preforms the following:
 - Sets up vpc-cni to use prefix delegation to allow more pods and ips per node
 - Makes it simpler to created dedicated node groups
-- Sets up SSM agent with appopriate IAM roles
+- Sets up SSM agent with appropriate IAM roles
 - Creates IAM policies for external dns, alb ingress controller, and autoscaling functionality and attaches to created nodes
 - Can prefix node names with the cluster name
 - Sets appropriate tags for autoscaler and alb controller functionality
-- Sets additional lables on nodes
+- Sets additional labels on nodes
+- Sets addons to pass to module

 It also provisions the following on the cluster once its up
 - ALB ingress controller